gravitational/teleport-plugins/access/pagerduty/README.md

 - There's a Teleport user with name `alice@example.com` and role `challenger`.
 - There's also a Pagerduty user with e-mail `alice@example.com`
 - That user is currently on-call in a service "service 1" or "service 2" or in both of them.
-- There's at least one active incident assigned to `alice@example.com` in a service where she's currently on-call.
 - `alice@example.com` requests a role `champion`.
 - Then pagerduty plugin **submits an approval** of Alice's request.

-*NOTE* that `pagerduty_services` and `pagerduty_notify_service` annotations should not overlap.
-You cannot use the same service to post notifications in and be on-call in that service.
-If `pagerduty_services` and `pagerduty_notify_service` overlap then there'll always be an active incident assigned to user - the notification itself is an incident.
-So the plugin will auto-approve an access every time which is not actually desired.

 ## Install